wwwillgunnn/Network-Anomaly-Detection/README.md

 This project detects anomalous patterns in network traffic using machine learning techniques, with the goal of identifying potential threats such as intrusions and unusual flows in real-time.

 ## 🚀 Features
-- 📥 Ingests network flow data (e.g., from Zeek, pcap, NetFlow)
+- 📥 Ingests network flow data
-- 🧮 Extracts statistical features from flows or sessions
+- 🧮 Extracts statistical features from data
-- 🤖 Applies machine learning models (e.g., Isolation Forest, Autoencoder) to detect anomalies
+- 🤖 Applies machine learning models (e.g., Isolation Forest, Autoencoder, LSTM) to detect anomalies
-- 🔔 Flags high-risk traffic for alerting or review or even block network traffic
+- 🔔 Flags high-risk traffic for alerting or review
-- 📊 (Optional) Web dashboard for real-time anomaly monitoring and feedback
+- 📊 Web dashboard for real-time anomaly monitoring and feedback

 ## 📈 How It Works
-- Capture or load network traffic data (from dataset).
+- Load network traffic data from dataset.
 - Preprocess and extract features like bytes, packets, durations, etc.
 - Normalize data to ensure consistent scale.
 - Run anomaly detection models (e.g., Isolation Forest, Autoencoder) on feature data.